bengreener/dinghy-racing/README.md

 A REST based web service to support the running of sail boat races.

-Currently supports small boat sailing for boats with a 1 or 2 person crew.
+Supports small boat sailing for boats with a 1 or 2 person crew.

 - Enables the creation of race events.